JasonLin0704/1112_UNIX/README.md

 # 1112 UNIX Programming in NYCU

-> Just share! \
+> Just share my own solutions!
+If there is any secret/infringement about the course, please inform me. \
-> I can't guarantee either the correctness or the completeness of all materials, only providing ideas for those needed. \
+> Also, I can't guarantee the absolute correctness or completeness of all materials, only providing ideas for those needed. \
-> Also, references are welcome, but mindless copying is strongly discouraged.
+> Last but not least, the content is for reference only.
+Mindless copying is not encouraged.

 UP111 Labs
 ===========